Hey, your browser is out of date!

 PrizeHunt, an innovative game designed to enhance the Seattle experience for both residents and fans leading up to the FIFA World Cup 2026.

-• Poster Design in Proper Format (please review the design guidance materials)
+• Poster Design in Proper Format (please review the design guidelines)

-• No Disqualifying Content (please review the design guidance materials)
+• No Disqualifying Content (please review the the design guidelines)

 • Complete Designer’s Submission Form